itchat/flaskDB/README.md

 `pip install waitress`

+Create a bat file in any location.

 ```bat
 @echo off
 cd C:\Users\itcha\Desktop\Portable\flaskDB
 start /b pythonw.exe -m waitress --listen=*:80 main:app
 ```

-Add it to the Windows Task Scheduler.
-This has become a local MySQL data search engine.
+Add it to the Windows Task Scheduler to turn it into a local MySQL data search engine.